 First of all, what is interactive content?
 Interactive content encourages the audience to engage, like assessments, quizzes, and interactive infographics.

 - Interactive E-Books

 - Interactive Calculators

 - Interactive Timelines

 Modern-day consumers love interactive content:

-- Visual content is 40x more likely to be shared on social media as well as increasing conversion rates up to 86%.
+- Visual content is 40x more likely to be shared on social media and increasing conversion rates up to 86%.

-- People prefer watching live and engaging content than opposed to pre-recorded videos.
+- People prefer watching live and engaging content as opposed to pre-recorded videos.

 Is interactive content worthy of the hype?

 To put it shortly, yes.
 Increased engagement, creating a relationship with the audience, and capturing more data is a huge plus.
 Marketers and strategists have declared interactive media the future of media because it works well.